 2.0 Assigned Time for Teaching and Service

 2.1 If a faculty member requests 3 units of assigned time for significant pedagogical or service activities, the expectation is that the activities would require approximately 8 hours per week x 15 weeks = 120 hours of work to perform the activity or series of activities over and above the normal service expectations, and the activity makes a significant contribution to the mission of the college or the university.
 Such significant pedagogical activity can be development of a new course.
 It is up to the faculty member to justify the time expenditure and contribution for such activities.
-If departments have significant activities required of their faculty members as part of accreditation the Department Chair should document the requirements of such activities as part of the submission of the teaching load requests.
+If departments have significant activities required of their faculty members as part of accreditation, the Department Chair should document the requirements of such activities as part of the submission of the teaching load requests.

 2.2 Per university policy, faculty members may not receive more than 3 units of excess enrollment assigned time credit per semester [equal to or more than 120 students at census date].
 Any course scheduled to be an excess enrollment course that fails to enroll a minimum of 120 students at census date can result in the faculty member being scheduled for additional units the following semester.